 Discover it® Cash Back

-The Discover it® Cash Back also gives you 5 percent back on up to $1,500 spent in quarterly bonus categories after activating (then 1 percent) along with 1 percent back on everything else you buy.
-While there’s no formal sign-up bonus, Discover will double all the rewards you earn in the first 12 months.
+The Discover it® Cash Back also gives you 5 percent back on up to $1,500 spent in quarterly bonus rotating categories after activating (then 1 percent) along with 1 percent back on everything else you buy.
+While there’s no formal sign-up bonus, Discover will match all the rewards you earn in the first 12 months.
 (See also: Discover it® Cash Back Bonus Categories)